 Two people can ride per sled, and up to six sleds can run at once to accommodate a family.
 The trail goes up and down a mountain for a more exciting adventure, and you’ll get hot cocoa and homemade pumpkin bread to warm up halfway through the excursion.

-Vail is a charming place to ski with its alpine style village yet upscale accommodations.
+Vail is a charming place to ski with its alpine-style village yet upscale accommodations and plenty of ski resorts depending on your taste.
 The mountain itself has more than 5,000 acres of ski and snowboarding terrain along with its famed back bowls that span seven miles.
 Vail boasts “the most groomed terrain on the planet” and offer runs for all skiing levels from beginner to expert.

 Kids will love zipping through the many Kid’s Adventure Zones that offer tunnels, sculptures and fun activities along the way.
 Newbies can enroll in the Vail Ski & Snowboard School to get up to snuff on their skiing skills.